 I have been involved with Prouty ever since Lee's death.
 I have been on the Board of Directors for 9 years.
 I ran the Prouty Ultimate for 7 years.
 A few years ago I realized my run with Ultimate was over.
 There was nothing else I could do for that event - and so I decided I'd invest the money I spent to do the Ultimate and start a new event.
 It's been a pretty good investment.

 The Dirty Project ride is just over 100 miles.
 I'm pretty sure everyone will finish, but maybe 1 or 2 of us don't.
 In cancer speak, that's 95% survival - pretty damn good.
 Imagine the ride was 300 miles long.
 Even the best cyclists in the upper valley couldn't do it.
 That's 0% survival.
 And that's what some people with cancer are up against.

 I'm a vascular surgeon - it's a pretty bad-ass job.
 But in that job, I rarely have to deal with "there is nothing I can do for you".
 I couldn't do a job like that.
 And I suspect that every one of you who want to be involved in the Dirty Project are like me, and understand that "bad-ass" is ACTUALLY way easier than the alternative.

 And with that the Dirty Project was born.
 Like Brian, many of us have been directly or indirectly impacted by cancer.
 This is our way of joining the fight.
 Spend some time on the site.
 Read up on the Project, the Route, and the People involved and who participate.
-Take a really close look at the 2018 route outline (available on Ride with GPS) or its younger sibling, the 'ripcord route' (also available on Ride with GPS).
+Take a really close look at the 2019 complete route outline (available on Ride with GPS) or its younger sibling, the 'ripcord route' (also available on Ride with GPS).
 Ask us questions.
 And if you think you want in - mark your calendar for the July 12, 2019 ride date and then sign up.